rome/tools/website/src/_includes/docs/getting-started.md

 You can install the `rome` binary via any node package manager.

 > WARNING: we strongly suggest to **not** install the binary globally, instead install the binary
-> locally to your project and create local commands in order to leverage the CLI.
+> locally to your project or use `npx/pnpx/yarn dlx` in order to leverage the CLI.

 #### [Installation via Yarn](https://yarnpkg.com/)